RoboticsKnowledgebase/roboticsknowledgebase.github.io/wiki/state-estimation/radar-camera-sensor-fusion.md

 ### Data fusion - Camera and RADAR detections
 TODO:Fix grammar
 You must be getting an array of detections from camera and RADAR for every frame.
 First of all you need to link the corresponding detections in both (all) the sensors.
-This is  done using computing a distance cost volume for each detecion og a sensor with each detections from another sensor. scipy library performs good resources for computing such functions in Python.
+This is  done using computing a distance cost volume for each detecion from a sensor with each detection from another sensor. scipy library performs good resources for computing such functions in Python.
 Then you ned to use a minimisation optimization function to associate detections such that overall cost (Euclidian distance) summed up over the entire detections is minimised.
 For doing that Hungarian data association rule is used.
 It matches the minimum weight in a bipartite graph.
 Scipy library provides good functionality for this as well.

 ### Motion compensation of Ego-vehicles
 TODO:Refine